 Also, if you join my mailing list, I'll help keep you informed each month!

-By the end of the Jan, you must furnish Form 1099-MISC to independent contractors that you paid $600 or more last year.
+By the end of the Jan, you must furnish Form 1099-MISC to iindividauls that you paid amounts greater than $600 to last year.
 AND just like the W-3s...your transmittal form 1096 (cover page for all your 1099s) is now due by Jan 31st as well!
+Read More!

-Don’t forget your state’s employers quarterly report if applicable.
-Some state employer forms are due earlier than the 941 such as Oklahoma’s WH 10001 which is due the 20th…so check with your state’s tax commission and see if and when your state quarterly report is due.
+Don’t forget your federal (Form 941) and state’s employers quarterly report if applicable.
+Some state employer forms are due earlier than the 941…so check with your state’s tax commission and see if and when your state quarterly report is due.
+Read More!

 The Church Accounting: How To Guide devotes a whole section of the book to payroll for churches.
 It covers payroll terminology and forms and then takes you through the steps necessary to set up a payroll, calculate and file the necessary taxes and forms, and even details how to handle the minister's payroll.
 It also includes sections on filling out IRS forms: 1099 and 1096.